searchpioneer/lingua-dotnet/README.md

 }, detectedLanguage);
 ```

-In the example above, a vector of two-element tuples is returned containing all possible languages
+In the example above, an array of tuples is returned containing all possible languages
 sorted by their confidence value in descending order.
 Each value is a probability between 0.0 and 1.0.
 The probabilities of all languages will sum to 1.0.
 If the language is unambiguously identified by
 the rule engine, the value 1.0 will always be returned for this language.
 The other languages will receive a value of 0.0.

 ### Eager loading versus lazy loading